0x556c79/monero-full-node/README.md

 # monero-full-node (x64)

-docker image to run a monero full network node with .conf file for configuration
+docker image to run a monero full network node with .conf file.

+## The config contains Tor related settings.
+If you don't use it you have to delet it and if you want to use it you have to change the onion address.

 # Usage